 Of course, the 2005 Linares Tournament was a bitter-sweet occasion for Garry.
 Though he would pip Veselin Topalov on tie-breaks (wins with black) in order to win the tournament, he would lose to him in the final round before announcing his retirement from professional chess.

-I love all things chess!
-I only play for fun these days, but I love following and writing about the game.
-I don't pretend to be an expert, I'm more a knowledgeable enthusiast.
-Not a big fan of engines and I don't use them much in my analysis -- I prefer to approach the game from the human angle.
+I love everything chess!
+I don't pretend to be an expert, I'm more a knowledgeable enthusiast who enjoys following the chess world and giving his two-penneth.
+I use engines sparingly in analysis and prefer to approach the game from the human angle.
 The battle of minds, power and pitfalls of the ego and the psychology of competition never fails to fascinate and thrill me! :-) I am also a contributor at www.chessimprover.com.